 There is a problem with this approach, though.
-It would take a ridiculous amount of time to go through even a medium size keyword set.
-Not to mention the potential for human error...
+It would take a ridiculous amount of time to go through even a medium size keyword set of what people search.
+Not to mention the potential for human error.

 Many SEOs I speak to tell me how they’ve tried to create a process to speed it up but failed.
 Some of them told me about using Excel spreadsheets and charts to extract the intent fast.
 But ultimately, all they got was an even bigger mess and too many documents to manage effectively anyway.

 What’s the alternative?

 Well, the answer lies in a simple term – Artificial intelligence.

 That’s precisely what our customers get when using seoClarity’s Topic Explorer and more.